prd N t_event n_dephase t_dephase t_correlate compute-ID seed keyword value ...

 Run a parallel replica dynamics (PRD) simulation using multiple replicas of a system.
 One or more replicas can be used.
 The total number of steps N to run can be interpreted in one of two ways; see discussion of the time keyword below.

-PRD is described in this paper by Art Voter.
-It is a method for performing accelerated dynamics that is suitable for infrequent-event systems that obey first-order kinetics.
-A good overview of accelerated dynamics methods for such systems in given in this review paper from the same group.
+PRD is described in (Voter1998) by Art Voter.
+Similar to global or local hyperdynamics (HD), PRD is a method for performing accelerated dynamics that is suitable for infrequent-event systems that obey first-order kinetics.
+A good overview of accelerated dynamics methods for such systems in given in this review paper (Voter2002) from Art’s group.
 To quote from the paper: “The dynamical evolution is characterized by vibrational excursions within a potential basin, punctuated by occasional transitions between basins.”
 The transition probability is characterized by p(t) = k*exp(-kt) where k is the rate constant.
 Running multiple replicas gives an effective enhancement in the timescale spanned by the multiple simulations, while waiting for an event to occur.

-Each replica runs on a partition of one or more processors.
-Processor partitions are defined at run-time using the -partition command-line switch; see Section 2.7 of the manual.
+In PRD, each replica runs on a partition of one or more processors.
+Processor partitions are defined at run-time using the -partition command-line switch.
 Note that if you have MPI installed, you can run a multi-replica simulation with more replicas (partitions) than you have physical processors, e.g you can run a 10-replica simulation on one or two processors.
 However for PRD, this makes little sense, since running a replica on virtual instead of physical processors,offers no effective parallel speed-up in searching for infrequent events.
-See Section 6.5 of the manual for further discussion.
+See the Howto replica doc page for further discussion.

 When a PRD simulation is performed, it is assumed that each replica is running the same model, though LAMMPS does not check for this.
 I.e. the simulation domain, the number of atoms, the interaction potentials, etc should be the same for every replica.

-A PRD run has several stages, which are repeated each time an “event” occurs in one of the replicas, as defined below.
+A PRD run has several stages, which are repeated each time an “event” occurs in one of the replicas, as explained below.
 The logic for a PRD run is as follows:

 while (time remains): dephase for n_dephase*t_dephase steps until (event occurs on some replica): run dynamics for t_event steps quench check for uncorrelated event on any replica until (no correlated event occurs): run dynamics for t_correlate steps quench check for correlated event on this replica event replica shares state with all replicas